-- 8. Try a Safe Boot: See Start Up in Safe Mode for details.
-If rebooting in Safe Mode solves the problem, you know that some system-level program is at fault.
-Look through the folders in /Library, particularly the Extensions and StartupItems folders, for anything that's been added recently.
-Also look in /System/Library/Extensions for any third-party .kext files that have been added recently.
-Move any suspicious files to your Desktop, restart normally, and try again. - 9.
-Run a disk-repair utility: See Run Disk-Repair Utilities.
-All sorts of random disk errors can lead to application crashes. - 10.
-Reinstall the software: If the application still crashes, delete it completely-including its preference file and any components it may have placed in /Library/Application Support or ~/Library/ Application Support.
-Then reinstall it from the original disc or a new download.
-After doing so, check for, and install, any available updates to the newly reinstalled software. - Check your logs: If you've gotten this far and the application is still crashing, be sure to look at your logs for clues (see Check Log Files).
+- 11. Check your logs: If you've gotten this far and the application is still crashing, be sure to look at your logs for clues (see Check Log Files).
 If they don't point to any causes you can discern, contact the developer's technical support department. - 12.
 Check your backup: Try restarting from your bootable duplicate and running the application.
 If it works correctly, consider cloning your backup disk back onto your startup disk.
 If your latest backup wasn't extremely recent, you may need to exercise caution to avoid overwriting newer files that you still want to keep.
 But this is still faster and easier than the final option... - 13.
 Reinstall Mac OS X: This is the most extreme step, but when all else has failed, that's what you need to do.
-See the sidebar A Clean Start, earlier, for more details.
+Check the sidebar A Clean Start, earlier, for more details.